 The Australian Greens believe that:

-- Arts practice should be recognised and treated as a legitimate occupation by government.
+6. Arts practice should be recognised and treated as a legitimate occupation by governments.

 The Australian Greens want: